Larrenpinto/Stochastic-Process/README.md

 3. **Simulation of Future Paths**
    - 1000 future state sequences are generated based on the transition probabilities.
-   - Each path covers 72 months (6 years).
+   - Each path covers 12 months (1 year).

 4. **Mapping to Price Movements**
    - States are converted to price changes: -1, 0, +1 and cumulatively summed.